 However, if you must trade an ETF near the market's open or close, Fidelity suggests that you consider utilizing limit orders, while avoiding market orders.

-Depending on what is happening with the market, you may want to adjust your plan and overall approach.
+Depending on what is happening with the market, you may want to adjust your trading plan.
 With that said, if you are making an ETF trade, be sure to think about the bid-ask spread, market orders, and the time of day.